 We continue to develop our series of Heritage Maps that will eventually cover the historic landscape of all Villages in the Town of Falmouth.
 We’ve added a lot of information online to complement the first map: the Heritage Map of Falmouth Village, what it is and how to get it.
 And we have released our second Heritage Map of Woods Hole/Quissett to which we will be adding comparable information online.
 Next, we will form the Map Makers group for the Heritage Map of West and North Falmouth with the goal of releasing our third map in 2018.

-And check our Local Calendar of events hosted by other non-profit organizations and those of Town Hall Commissions and Boards that have a bearing on historic preservation and related conservation issues.
 We invite you to explore our Web site and contact us with your ideas and questions about historic preservation in Falmouth, Massachusetts.